Help is on the way!

 • Review your investments: Regularly assess your portfolio to ensure it aligns with your risk tolerance and financial goals.
 Consult with a financial advisor if necessary.

-Fear of the unknown is another common source of financial anxiety.
+Fear of the Unknown: Fear of the unknown is another common source of financial anxiety.
 The unpredictability of the future, market volatility, and unforeseen life events can all contribute to feelings of unease.
 To address anxiety rooted in fear of the unknown, consider these tips:

 • Educate yourself: The more you know about financial planning, investment strategies, and potential risks, the better you will navigate the unknown.
 Attend workshops, read books, or consult professionals to build financial literacy.